161st Infantry Division (Wehrmacht): Formation

 The division was formed in December 1939 as part of the 7th wave of German mobilisation, and used the replacement battalions in Wehrkreis I (East Prussia) to form its combat units.
 The 161st was organised as a standard triangular infantry division with 3 Infantry Regiments, with 9 battalions and 1 Artillery Regiment plus supporting units.

 It was a sign of the Wehrmacht's rapid expansion that the division was short of artillery with only 6 medium batteries instead of 9 and no heavy artillery.
 It was also short of motor transport, and had a small mixed battalion of an anti-tank company and a bicycle company instead of an anti-tank battalion and a reconnaissance battalion.

 Summer 1941

-By the start of the Russian campaign the equipment shortages had been resolved and the division had a full complement of 36 105mm howitzers and 12 heavy 150mm howitzers.
-It also now had a 3 company anti tank battalion, greater capacity in its supply units and a field replacement battalion.
-However it was still missing a reconnaissance battalion, instead it only had a bicycle squadron.
+By the start of the Russian campaign, the equipment shortages had been resolved and the division had a full complement of 36 105 mm howitzers and 12 heavy 150 mm howitzers.
+It also now had a three-company anti-tank battalion, greater capacity in its supply units and a field replacement battalion.
+However, it was still missing a reconnaissance battalion; instead it only had a bicycle squadron.